 You might want to start with a lower resistance if you’re a beginner.
 You can increase the resistance to make the workout more challenging as you get more fit.
 If you’re looking to lose weight, you’ll want to focus on intensity and duration.
 The more intense your workout, the more calories you’ll burn.
 And the longer you can sustain that intensity, the better.
 So, you’ll want to find a resistance that allows you to work at a high intensity for a more extended period of time.

 Finally, if you’re training for a specific event, you’ll want to mimic the conditions of that event as closely as possible.
 That means finding a resistance that will give you the same level of challenge as you’ll face on race day.
 No matter your goals, a resistance level is right for you.
 By taking the time to find the right one, you’ll be able to get the most out of your bike workouts.

 HOW TO: Indoor Cycling Class RESISTANCE & POSITIONS

-If you start to feel fatigued, it’s probably time to increase the resistance.
-If you’re not feeling challenged, you may want to decrease the resistance.
-By following these guidelines, you can find the perfect resistance for your needs and ensure that you get the most out of your stationary bike workout.
+Following these guidelines can find the perfect resistance for your needs and ensure you get the most out of your stationary bike workout.